yiyualt/acwriting/README.md

     >>> p = Phafind()
     >>> text = "best knowledge"
     >>> result = p.find(text)
-    ['To our best knowledge, it is still an open challenge.', 'B', 'D']
+    ['1.
+To our best knowledge, it is still an open challenge.', '2.
+In the old days, one sought a fatwa from the sheikh who had the best knowledge.', '3.
+I feel now that we have the best knowledge to help people.', '4.
+So what's our best knowledge?',
+     '5.
+This, to our best knowledge, was never been investigated before.']
 ```

 ## Installation